pactus-project/pactus.org/docs/guide/run-become-validator.md

 After you join the validator pool, the [sortition](./consensus-sortition.md) algorithm starts working and after a while you will enter to [committee](./learn-committee).

-When you enter the committee, you will have chance to propose and validate the blocks.
+When you enter the committee, you will have the chance to propose and validate the blocks.
 Any time you propose a new block, you will get the [rewards](./learn-incentive.md).